Ah New York — if you can make a budget work there, you can make it work anywhere!

 New York is one of the world’s most expensive cities, and while it might seem like a big ask, you can make that greenback stretch a lot further than you might have thought.

-Here are ten top tips for how to do New York on a budget.
+Here are ten great ways to save money on travel to New York City.
 Start spreadin’ the news!

 To get the juiciest bite out of the Big Apple, an MTA weekly MetroCard gives you unlimited access to the subway and buses.
 For short stays you can purchase a pay-per-ride card, but if you can’t make your money back from a weekly pass you’re not having enough fun!

 There are times when it pays to be a tourist.
 The New York Pass provides entry into more than 90 city attractions, including hop-on hop-off buses.
 You can choose 1, 2, 3, 5, 7 or 10 days, but make sure it’s the official one.